ibm-cloud-docs/databases-for-cassandra/howto-horizontal-scaling.md

 # Adding DataStax Nodes
 {: #horizontal-scaling}

-It is possible to scale your {{site.data.keyword.databases-for-cassandra_full}} deployment horizontally by adding more nodes.
+It is possible to scale your {{site.data.keyword.databases-for-cassandra_full}} deployment horizontally by adding more nodes (also referred to as members).
 If your deployment starts to strain or slowdown, adding nodes increases capacity and reliability.
 When a node is added, {{site.data.keyword.databases-for-cassandra}} automatically balances the workload across all the nodes in your deployment.

 Horizontal scaling can only increase disk and memory allotments.
 Nodes cannot be scaled down.
 {: .note}